swafey-karanja/flutter_interview/README.md

 - A carousel slider for displaying images.
 - An icon grid with options like Transfer, Withdraw, and Topup.
 - A transaction list that displays recent transactions.
+- A bottom modal sheet that displays more services that the user can access.
+- A floating action button that opens the bottom modal sheet.

 You can interact with the bottom navigation to switch between different sections of the app.